terezsmitkova/english-for-designers/03-curriculum-vitae/CV-2020-tsmitkova.md

 # Tereza Smitková

-I am a graphic designer living in the creative universe inside my head.
+I am a graphic and media design student with a sense of creative thinking, obsessed with preciseness and simplicity of artwork, and living in the creative universe inside my head.
+Always up for new challenges and I never stop sear- ching for new styles and new forms of self-expression to improve my skills.

 Here is a little bit of information about me.

 ## Education